 Rabbi Waxman is the creator and host of the podcast, Hashivenu: Jewish Teachings on Resilience.

-In connection with LGTB History Month 2020, she was named an LGTB History Icon.
+In connection with LGBT History Month 2020, she was named an LGBT History Icon.

 Under Rabbi Waxman’s leadership, Reconstructing Judaism has launched a number of major initiatives including:

 Strengthening relationships with congregational leadership.
 Reconstructing Judaism’s Thriving Communities team has strengthened organizational and consultative ties between its central operations and nearly 100 affiliated Reconstructionist communities across North America and the world.